erazemp/nlp-project/README.md

 ## Description

 The goal of the project is to detect if the context of the same word is different or the same in separate sentences in Slovenian language.
-The Corpus will be taken from Gigafida http://eng.slovenscina.eu/korpusi/gigafida or Training Corpus http://eng.slovenscina.eu/tehnologije/ucni-korpus from where we will extract sentences which contain preselected words.
-We will intentionally chose words with multiple meanings (ambiguous words).
+The Corpus is taken from Gigafida from where we extracted sentences which contain preselected words.
+We intentionally chose words with multiple meanings (ambiguous words).

 ## Folder structure